Advanced typescript for React developers - part 3

 And then, when you need to access a specific value, you’d use dot notation, just like an object:

-1const movieTab = Tabs.MOVIES; // movieTab will be `Movies`2const bookTab = Tabs.BOOKS; // bookTab will be `Books`
+const movieTab = Tabs.MOVIES; // movieTab will be `Movies`const bookTab = Tabs.BOOKS; // bookTab will be `Books`

 And just use Tabs